rgeyer/rs_selfservice/README.md

   * All views should be calling API methods for form submits etc.
 * RsApiProvisioner
   * Support deployment server_tag_scope property
+* Refactor
+  * MetaInput -> ProductInput
+  * All of the odm -> stdClass -> json gyrations should not be tied to the document models.

 # Misc Useful stuff
 ## Icon Pack